 Comments?

 I've been getting a lot of hits on these blogs lately, from all over the world, but no responses or followers.
 Any comments?
+Click on the post, and a comment box will come up.
 I'd like to get a conversation started.

 Monday, July 25, 2022